sophiaquach16/sobamewei/readme.md

 ## Open the website on your local computer
 - Go to ```laravel.dev``` on your browser (if you followed the tutorial in the installation step).

-## How to use vagrant (An alternative to Xampp)
+## How to use docker
-1) Install virtual box
+1) Install docker
-2) Install vagrant
-3) add the homestead virtual box
-4) install the plugin from the composer
-5) "cd" into the project then: composer require laravel/homestead --dev
-6) php vendor/bin/homestead make

-vagrant up - starts virtual machine vagrant halt - power off virtual machine
+2) — FOR DEV —
+// DISONNECT FROM THE SERVER DOCKER-MACHINE

+eval $(docker-machine env --unset)

+// Dev commands
+docker-compose up
+docker-compose up -d
+docker-compose exec mariadb mysql -u root < databaseScript.sql docker-compose stop